Skip to main content

 • If you're looking for personalised financial solutions, wealth managers are the right choice for you.
 However, if you need general financial advice, a financial advisor would be a better fit.

 • There are diverse investment options for each phase.
-For instance, in the accumulation phase, focus on high-growth options like mutual funds, whereas, during the preservation phase, choose safer, tax-friendly options like NSCs.
+For instance, in the accumulation phase, focus on high-growth options such as mutual funds, whereas in the preservation phase, choose safer, tax-friendly options such as NSCs.

-Wealth management includes comprehensive guidance on finance, taxation, estate and legal.
-Your wealth manager can be your single point of contact who will collaborate with accountants, estate managers, and tax experts to design a holistic wealth plan.
+The meaning of wealth management is very simple and easy to understand.
+It is a part of financial services that assists you in managing your money and provides advisory services.
+Financial Wealth management includes comprehensive guidance on finance, taxation, estate planning, and legal matters.
+Your wealth manager can be your single point of contact, collaborating with accountants, estate managers, and tax experts to design a holistic wealth plan.

-Wealth management revolves around financial planning with a crystal-clear objective of offering better returns on investments.
-Some broad pointers on how wealth management works:
+Wealth management revolves around financial planning with a clear objective: delivering better returns on investment.
+Here’s how wealth management works:

-• Your wealth manager will note your financial goals with specific timelines, if any.
+• Your wealth manager will note your financial goals, including any specific timelines

 • Needless to say, you must provide details of how much money you want the wealth manager to “manage” or invest.

-• Once you approve the plan, your wealth manager will go ahead and execute the same.
+• Once you approve the plan, your wealth manager will execute it

-• The investments are monitored and modified if the need arises.
+• The investments are monitored and adjusted as needed.

 Click here - What are Financial Assets?